 - Spot industry trends

-Investing in company culture can be a lengthy process and somewhat costly, but it’s worth the investment to engage, empower, and retain a quality team.
+Investing in company culture can be a lengthy process and somewhat costly, but it pays off in the form of a team that’s engaged, empowered, and loyal.
 That’s where strategic communication from leadership comes in.

 The message should be constant and clear: “People are our most important resource.”
 But they can’t be hollow words.
-The commitment must be backed by mission-driven, people-centered action steps like formal training and procedures that help develop necessary skills, and empowered thinking and decision making.
+The commitment must be backed by mission-driven, people-centered action steps like formal training and procedures that help develop necessary skills, critical thinking, and decisive problem-solving.

-Such a culture underpins and strengthens values that help machine shops keep pace with customer needs beyond part quality:
+This culture supports and enhances values that help CNC machine shops meet customer needs beyond just precision part quality:

 Of course, having the right equipment to handle customer needs is invaluable within CNC machine shops.
 Yet, to succeed long-term, it’s more important than ever to elevate the importance of employees.